-LET’S MAKE 2021 THE YEAR OF ENVIRONMENTAL JUSTICE IN OREGON!
+LET’S MAKE 2021 THE YEAR OF ENVIRONMENTAL JUSTICE

 Beyond Toxics, NAACP Eugene/Springfield and NAACP PDX are taking immediate action to address environmental equity and climate impacts.
 Together we are introducing two transformational pieces of Environmental and Climate Justice legislation that will support our most impacted communities across the state of Oregon.

-SPONSORS: Introduced by Senators Dembrow, Golden, Frederick and Manning and Representatives Power and Helm.
+Introduced by Senators Dembrow, Golden, Frederick and Manning and Representatives Power and Helm.

 This joint resolution establishes principles, builds a framework of shared values, and lays the path forward for future policies and practices based on the right to ethical, balanced, healthy and responsible uses of land and renewable resources for future generations.

-BILL TITLE: Equity in Land Use
+Equity and Climate in Land Use (HB 2488)

 Introduced by Representatives Power and Helm

 Chief Sponsors: Representative Power, Helm; Senators Golden and Dembrow